-2.39 Reservoirs.
+- 2.41 Reservoirs.
 Shall be appropriately designed, sized, and managed to contain any diverted water in addition to precipitation and storm water runoff, without overtopping.
-The Permittee shall install an overflow spillway that will withstand a 100-year flood event, designed with a dispersal mechanism, or low-impact design, that discourages channelization and promotes dispersal and infiltration of flows to prevent surface overflow from reaching waters of the State.
-The spillway shall be designed and placed to allow for a minimum of two-feet of freeboard.

-- 2.40 No Stocking.
-Stocking of fish, wildlife, or plant of any kind, in any Waters of the State, including reservoirs, shall be prohibited without written permission from the department pursuant to Section 6400 of the Fish and Game Code. - 2.41 Invasive Species Management for Reservoirs.
+The Permittee shall install an overflow spillway that will withstand a 100-year flood event, designed with a dispersal mechanism, or low-impact design, that discourages channelization and promotes dispersal and infiltration of flows to prevent surface overflow from reaching Waters of the State.
+The spillway shall be designed and placed to allow for a minimum of two-feet of freeboard. - 2.42 Diversion.
+Water shall be diverted to reservoirs only if the Permittee can adhere to the diversion rate, bypass flow, season of diversion and all other relevant conditions of this Agreement. - 2.43 No Stocking.
+Stocking of fish, wildlife, or plant of any kind, in any Waters of the State, including reservoirs, shall be prohibited without written permission from CDFW pursuant to FGC section 6400. - 2.44 Invasive Species Management for Reservoirs.
 Permittee shall implement an invasive species management plan prepared by a Biologist for any existing or proposed reservoir.
 The plan shall include, at a minimum, an annual survey for invasive aquatic species, including the American bullfrog (Lithobates catesbeianus = Rana catesbeiana).
-The Biologist, if appropriate, shall implement eradication measures if invasive aquatic species are identified as part of the survey. - 2.41.1 Bullfrog Management Plan.
+The Biologist, if appropriate, shall implement eradication measures if invasive aquatic species are identified as part of the survey. - 2.44.1 Bullfrog Management Plan.
 If bullfrogs are observed, they shall be appropriately managed.
-Management of bullfrogs, including annual draining and drying of ponds, shall follow the guidelines in Exhibit A. A copy of the annual monitoring report, shall be submitted to CDFW in accordance with the reporting measures described in Exhibit A and in the Reporting Measures section of this Agreement. - 2.42 Wildlife Entrapment Prevention.
-If open reservoirs have plastic lining, slopes greater than 2:1, or if there is any potential for wildlife entrapment, Permittee shall install several exit ramps to prevent wildlife entrapment.
-Exit ramps shall meet the following requirements: installed at no greater than 2:1 slope, securely fixed at the upslope end, made of solid material (e.g. wood), and be a minimum length of 1.5 times the radius of the pond.
+Management of bullfrogs, including annual draining and drying of ponds, shall follow the guidelines in Exhibit A. A copy of the annual monitoring report, shall be submitted to CDFW in accordance with the reporting measures described in Exhibit A and in the Reporting Measures section of this Agreement. - 2.45 Seasonal Diversion Minimization.
+To minimize adverse impacts to native pond breeding amphibians (when present) the following diversion minimizations apply: